Cro-Magnon: Cro-Magnon rock shelter

 In 1863, a railway was constructed leading to Les Eyzies, a hamlet in the commune of Les Eyzies-de-Tayac-Sireuil, Dordogne, southwestern France.
 In 1868, M. François Berthoumeyrou, a contractor, was commissioned to make a road along the railway connecting the new Les Eyzies train station.
 In March, the road workers dug up a rock shelter, around 10 m deep, on the left bank of the Vézère river.
 They found flint stone tools, animal bones, and human remains.
 Berthoumeyrou ordered his men to halt the work and informed the government officials of the discovery.
 He also informed a local geologist, Abel Laganne, who recovered ornaments, more flints, and two human skulls.
 As assigned by the French Minister of Public Instruction Victor Duruy to verify the finds, Louis Lartet made systematic excavation and discovered additional human remains, animal bones, stone tools, and ornaments.
 He deliberated the discovery before the meeting of the Society of Anthropology of Paris on 21 May, the proceedings published in its journal Bulletins et Mémoires de la Société d'Anthropologie de Paris.
 He described the site as a cemetery and identified the humans as cave dwellers.
 The site is called Abri de Cro-Magnon (Cro-Magnon rock shelter), now recognised as a UNESCO World Heritage Site.
-Abri means "rock shelter" in French, cro means "hole" in Occitan, and Magnon was the landowner.
+Abri means "shelter" in French, cro means "hole" in Occitan, and Magnon was the landowner.
 The original human remains were brought to and preserved at the National Museum of Natural History in Paris.

 The number of individuals at the Cro-Magnon rock shelter has eluded scientists for over a century.
 The original workers reported that they found 15 skeletons.
 In his report, Lartet identified five individuals based on the skulls, three of them males (designated Cro-Magnon 1, 3 and 4), one female (Cro-Magnon 2) and an infant (Cro-Magnon 5).
 In 1868, anatomist Paul Broca noted five adults and several infants.
 Broca introduced the specimen names and called Cro-Magnon 1 Le Vieillard, from which the name "Old Man" became popularly used.
-After complete analyses of individual bones by the early 2000s, it became generally agreed that the rock shelter contained 140 human remains from at least eight individuals: four adults and four infant.
+After complete analyses of individual bones by the early 2000s, it became generally agreed that the rock shelter contained 140 human remains from at least eight individuals: four adults and four infants.